Turkish court orders Istanbul mayor jailed pending trial

 Detained Istanbul Mayor Imamoglu denies ‘terrorism’ charges

+The court decided to release the mayor under judicial control measures over a separate terror-related charge, broadcasters Halk TV and AHaber reported, potentially blocking the government from appointing a trustee to run the country’s largest city.

 The mayor, a key opposition figure and potential challenger to longtime President Recep Tayyip Erdogan, was detained on Wednesday by the government for alleged corruption and “terrorism”.

-Imamoglu has denied all the charges.
+Imamoglu has denied all the charges describing them as part of a “smear campaign”.

+Ankara Mayor Mansur Yavas, an ally of Imamoglu, told reporters that the jailing is a disgrace for the judicial system.

+“Despite a protest ban, which was extended until March 26, demonstrations have been going on, including in Istanbul, Ankara and about 50 other cities last night.”

+Police said at least 300,000 people protested in Istanbul on Saturday night.
+The opposition claimed the number was closer to a million people.
+Al Jazeera, however, could not verify the numbers claimed by the opposition.

-The decision also comes as the Turkish opposition Republican People’s Party (CHP) members and others head to polling stations for a primary election endorse Imamoglu as candidate for the next presidential election.
+The court decision on Sunday also comes as the opposition CHP members and others head to polling stations for a primary election to choose candidate for the next presidential election due in 2028.
+Imamoglu is likely to be chosen as CHP’s candidate.

 The CHP has called for non-party members to vote to boost public resistance following Imamoglu’s detention.